-Qigong practice is a very powerful exercise and skill that can help harmonize your body, breath, and spirit and fill your organs and meridians with fresh healing Qi energy.
-Furthermore, breath is an important link between body and mind, and a major component of guiding Qi energy.
+Qigong practice is a very powerful exercise and skill that can help harmonize your body, breath, and spirit and fill your organs and meridians with fresh healing Qi.
+Furthermore, breath is an important link between body and mind, and a major component of guiding Qi.

-In this system, there are 64 Qigong Breathing Methods with 8 foundational Qigong breathing techniques.
-Each Qigong breathing exercise method has its own purpose and benefits.
+In this system, there are 64 Qigong Breathing Methods with 8 foundational techniques.
+Each exercise method has its own purpose and benefits.

-This breath will aid the practitioner in cleansing the lungs, emotions and mind.
+This will aid the practitioner in cleansing the lungs, emotions, and mind.

-This breath will aid the practitioner in increasing the lung capacity to be able to send maximum Qi flow to any part of the body they wish.
-The student will discover how to fill their entire body with the breath.
+This will aid the practitioner in increasing the lungs capacity to be able to send maximum Qi flow to any part of the body they wish.
+The student will discover how to fill their belly as well as their entire body with their breath.

 Qi Pressure Breath

-In this breathing Qigong technique the practitioner will discover how to pressurise their Qi inside their body creating a pressurisation of Qi in the body.
-This can then be used to “cook” the Qi inside the body and create very powerful Qi circulation throughout the meridian system.
+In this Qigong technique, the practitioner will discover how to pressurise their Qi by creating a pressurisation of Qi.
+This can then be used to “cook” the Qi inside and create very powerful Qi circulation throughout the meridian system.

 Golden Elixir Breathing

-Once regarded in Chinese Qigong as a secret, now it is widely used in Medical Qigong and other healing Qigong practices.
-Here you use the power of saliva with special breathing techniques to heal and strengthen the body.
+Once regarded in Chinese Qigong as a secret, now it is widely used in Medical Qigong, traditional Chinese medicine, and other healing Qigong practices.
+Here you use the power of saliva with special techniques to heal and strengthen you.

 Traditional Microcosmic Orbit

-This will be an introduction to an ancient and advanced Qigong Meditation and Breathing exercise.
+This will be an introduction to an ancient and advanced Qigong way to meditate as you breathe with different Breathing exercises.
 This will be only an introduction as it requires an advanced level in the Primordial Breath.

 Suction Breathing Method

-Once the student completes the above breaths then they can discover this secret breath that is meant for only advanced Qigong practitioners.
+Once the Qigong student completes the above breath techniques then they can discover this secret meant for only advanced Qigong practitioners.

-Once you have become proficient in the various breathing techniques then the next stage is to start to combine these breaths to create new breathing techniques.
+Once you have become proficient in the various techniques then the next stage is to start to combine these techniques to create new techniques.
 An example of this is the highly secretive and well guarded White Tiger Breath.
-It combines Primordial Breath, Golden Elixir Breath, Qi Pressure Breath and at the more advanced stages, Suction Breathing.
+It combines Primordial Breath, Golden Elixir Breath, Qi Pressure Breath as you breathe and at the more advanced stages, Suction Breathing.

-Furthermore, by gaining mastery of this system you could potentially gain mastery to the inner workings of the body in a way that has not been explored by science yet.
+Furthermore, by gaining mastery of this system you could potentially gain mastery to your inner workings in a way that has not been explored by science yet.